Over the past several years, North Carolina and South Carolina have become some of the top places people are moving to. Why?

-In this guide, we’ll break down six of the most popular places people consider when planning to relocate to South Carolina or North Carolina:
+In this guide, we’ll break down six popular places people consider when relocating to the Carolinas...

 Charleston, SC.
 Coastal Lifestyle with Long-Term Value

-Charleston is often one of the first places people consider when they want to relocate to South Carolina.
+Charleston is often one of the first places people consider when relocating to South Carolina.
+Despite the traffic, tourism, and higher home prices, it’s still one of the most beautiful places to live in the state.

 Lifestyle